-Being a new faculty member is both exciting and stressful!
-The early years of an academic career involve getting oriented and integrated into the campus community; developing and enhancing teaching, research, and service skills; navigating the tenure track; creating work-life balance; and establishing professional networks.
+Being a new faculty member is both exciting and stressful.
+The early years of an academic career involve getting oriented and integrated into the campus community; developing and enhancing teaching, research, and service skills; navigating the tenure track or non-tenure track position; creating work-life balance; and establishing professional networks.
 Mentoring, both from senior colleagues and from near peers, is a key to turning these potential roadblocks into areas of advancement (Sorcinelli, 2004).
 Research shows that having mentors is associated with higher levels of job satisfaction, more effective teaching, stronger records of scholarly productivity, and increased rates of retention, tenure, and promotion (Johnson, 2007; Cartwright, 2008; National Academy, 2010.)

 Elements of WPI’s Program

-New faculty are asked to complete a simple information form if they wish to participate in the one-on-one component of the mentoring program.
+New faculty are asked to complete an information form if they wish to participate in the one-on-one component of the mentoring program.
 New faculty may request mentors to assist with classroom teaching, project advising, scholarship, time management and priority setting, and/or other areas as needed.
-Upon request, more than one mentor may be assigned.
-The Morgan Center will recruit an appropriate mentor(s), based on the preferences expressed by the mentee, and on the recommendation of the department head.
+The Morgan Center will recruit an appropriate mentor(s), based on the objectives and preferences expressed by the new faculty member and with input from the individual's department head.
 The formal mentoring relationship is anticipated to last for the first year of the new faculty member's appointment, but may be extended or terminated at the request of any member of the team.

-Each mentor-mentee pair is asked to schedule regular meetings, which have ranged from once per week to biweekly to several times per term.
-The Morgan Center funds one lunch per term at a local restaurant for each mentor-mentee pair.
+Each mentor-mentee pair schedules regular meetings, which typically range from biweekly to once per month.
+The Morgan Center funds one lunch per term at a local restaurant for each mentoring pair.
 The Director of the Morgan Center is available to meet with individual teams upon request, and will do so at least once at the beginning of each mentoring relationship.

 What Participants Say